jonaswitt/max-api/README.md

 -------------------

 Use the recording script (`node record.js`) to capture cube data.
-The cube state will be retrieved every 60 seconds and under ./recorded_data, one CSV file per thermostat will be written continuously with the most important data such as temperatures and valve settings.
+The cube state will be retrieved every 60 seconds and the most important data, such as temperatures and valve settings, will be stored in mongodb.